Water for Life

-Shazar Robinson has been living and working in India for the past six years – the first 5 years with the Shikshangram Shelter for Children near Lonavala Maharashtra.
+Shazar Robinson has been living and working in India for the past eight years – the first 5 years with the Shikshangram Shelter for Children near Lonavala Maharashtra.
 Her role at this Shelter was one of ambassador and fundraiser creating an international awareness of the work being done there including through social media, as well as organizing and leading volunteer – tourism journeys to the Shelter.
 At this time she began questioning the reason for so many homeless children and through this investigation came to the often desperate state of the rural population of the area.

 Rainwater harvesting and the provision of a sustainable source of water is essential to their survival and this need becomes more urgent every season.
 Her intention is to make a difference on a larger scale and sees that a means of education of the rural people is essential – particularly to allow them to understand that it is possible to improve their access to clean and plentiful water and that others in their area are already doing so.

 Shazar has many connections in India both at the grassroots level and into the areas of education and governance as well as corporate leaders.
 Through her research and persistence, she believes that this project can have a powerful influence on transforming the mindset of the rural villagers to assist them to help themselves to a situation where they can turn around the degradation of the land and the forest areas in which they live.